hyl3rid/blog/data/blog/frenchtoast.md

 Moreover, another theory suggests that Joseph French invented the dish in the 17th century in New York.
 Hence the name French toast originated.
 Whatever the origin of the dish, we are happy that we get to enjoy this tasteful dish!

-## French toast With BlackBerry Jelly Recipe
+## French toast With Blackberry Jelly Recipe

 **Preparation time:** 15minutes
 **Cooking time:** 15 minutes